chocolate orange energy balls

 Try them for yourself and let me know what you think in the comments!

-If you liked this recipe for chocolate orange balls, you might want to try these other no-bake options:
+If you liked this recipe for chocolate orange balls, why not try:

 No Bake Pecan Bars